haoyuan-deng12/Climate_API_web_app/README.md

-Below is an example of a detailed README in Markdown format that documents your project structure, requirements, usage instructions, and API endpoints.

----

 # Climate & Environmental Data Dashboard

 This project is a full-stack application built using Flask, SQLAlchemy, and MongoDB.
 It aggregates environmental data such as climate forecasts, global fire data, and oil slick detections.
 The frontend is powered by HTML, CSS, and JavaScript while the backend integrates with external APIs to fetch and store data.